niconerd-zz/extensions/README.md

 $this->set( 'version', '1.0.1' );
 ```

-The reason for this: Typically the version number for the extension is read from the plugin header and then cached in the database for optimum performance.
-Each time an extension is updated or installed via WP Admin this cache is rebuilt.
+If you are wondering why you should specify the version number twice when you update an extension, read on.
+Typically the version number for the extension is read from the plugin header and then cached in the database for optimum performance.
+Each time an extension is updated or installed via WP Admin, this cache is rebuilt.
 However, when a manual update occurs the cache might not get rebuilt, and so the Extension Framework will continue thinking the old version of your extension is present.
 Specifying the version number, as outlined above, will rebuild the cache when an extension is manually updated.

 ### Separate file for the Extension Class